umar12Fa/umar12Fa/README.md

 # 💫 About Me:
 I'm a mobile application developer having experience in development of E-commerce, Fitness, Podcasts, and Cryptocurrency applications.
 I've build 30+ mobile applications for both iOS and Android using flutter.
 Flutter is a cross platform framework that allows us to build hybrid applications with single codebase.
 I'm a co-founder of Innovations Technology.
 I've also provided the assistance to different software houses in the development of application.
-Besides these I've also have an experience in development of Android (Native) app using Java.
+Besides these I've an experience in development of Android (Native) app using Java.

 # 💻 Tech Stack: